TexPoint Frequently Asked Questions

 - Does TexPoint work on PowerPoint for Mac OS X?

-Yes, it does.
+Yes, it does (see above).
 However, there are some limitations compared to the Windows version:

 - ActiveX-VBA commands are not supported by Office X/2004, therefore you have to use the Edit